The Early Establishment of “Shepherd’s Town”

 The Twentieth Century

 In 1911, the fire department began construction on their new home in downtown Shepherdstown off of New Street.
 In 1912, there was a massive fire in which a large portion of the town burnt.
 On November 8, 1912 a section of the Entler Hotel and the business town center “were utterly consumer by fire” (as cited in Athey, 2010).
 It was in 1914 that the construction was completed on the new fire house, and the fire department occupied the structure until 1989.
 In 1926 the Shepherdstown Fire Department entered the “motorized era” when they took ownership of their first motorized piece of fire suppression equipment.
 A 1926 Seagrave engine was the first.
 This piece was followed by a number of other motorized pieces of equipment throughout the years.
 In 1945 a new Seagrave was placed in service.
 In 1950, a second Engine was placed in service.
-Over the year more apparatus have been used in Shepherdstown – multiple engines, a 2 ladder trucks, and various other support pieces – images of each can be found by visiting our firehouse, while some have been posted here:
+Over the year more apparatus have been used in Shepherdstown – multiple engines, two ladder trucks, and various other support pieces – images of each can be found by visiting our firehouse, while some have been posted here:

 In February of 1951, Chief Engineer Kenneth Shipley, pictured above, died of a heart attack immediately following his return home after responding on an emergency call.
-Although at the time this was not considered a death in the line of duty,” we recognize Chief Engineer Shipley as the only LODD of the Shepherdstown Fire Department.
-In 2013, we dedicated our new Engine (currently running Engine 3) in honor of Chief Engineer Shipley.
+Although at the time this was not considered a death “in the line of duty,” we recognize Chief Engineer Shipley as the only Line Of Duty Death (LODD) of the Shepherdstown Fire Department.
+In 2013, we dedicated our Engine (currently running Engine 3) in honor of Chief Engineer Shipley.